 Few paintings have caught the attention of the observer more than The Scream.

 A zombie-like figure on a bridge, holds his head in his hands and screams.
-Or more correctly, the reader imagines the sound of the scream.
+Even more precisely, the reader imagines the sound of the scream.

-I am more swayed to the latter, but that might have something to do with the literature I read.
-Either way, both interpretations are still relevant today, and speak to the powerful dialogue between art and society.
+Personally, I am more swayed to the latter, but I think both stand, and are still relevant today – perhaps now more than ever.
+In this sense, Munch’s work feels eternal and speaks to the powerful dialogue between art and society.

 Through his art, Munch tried to depict the absurd nature of the Human Existence.